Cwantic/Documentation/Python/Classes/solution.md

 Once the solution exists, you can retrieve the displacement and rotation on each [node](https://documentation.metapiping.com/Python/Classes/node.html) for a certain load case number (int).

 getDisplacements() returns a list of (Item1, Item2).
 Item1 represents the displacement (Vector3D) and Item2 the rotation (Vector3D) of a node.
-This list is ordered like the metal's nodes one.
+This list is ordered like the metal node list.

 ```python
 # Python script